krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/peg-unplug-side-0.py.md

-# peg-unplug-side: pull the peg out from the side
+# peg-unplug-side: grab the peg and pull the it out from the side
-# def peg_unplug_side(robot):
+def peg_unplug_side(robot):
     # Steps:
     #  1. Put gripper above the peg
     #  2. Grab the peg with the gripper
-    #  3. Line the peg up with the hole
+    #  3. Line the peg up with the unplugging direction
-    #  4. Slide the peg sideways into the hole
-    #  5. Pull the peg out of the hole
+    #  4. Pull the peg out from the hole
     # First, put the gripper above the peg.
     if check("the robot's gripper is not vertically aligned with the peg"): robot.move_gripper("vertically aligned with the peg")